And so, the final blog entry… for a while.

 http://www.nilehorsebacksafaris.com/nhs_about_us.asp

+Jordan wanted to go quad biking so Jon went too.
+They had to get kitted out in jumpsuits.
+Jordan looked like a World War 1 flying ace!
 They had a practise ride on a training circuit, and then went for a ride on tracks which took them around the local villages, and of course along the Nile.
 A great time was had by both of them. http://www.atadventures.com/ata/ATA-PHOTO.html

 And so, we had to say au revoir to people.

 I have been moving places and countries for 33 years, and having to leave people doesn’t get even the slightest bit easier.
+Even saying goodbye to the lady who owns the fruit and veg stall at the market was quite sad!

 One of the mini supermarkets we use ‘American Supermarket’ gave us some chocolates and said ‘Thanks for your custom’.